AppsFlyer/donkey/README.md

 #### FutureResult

-Requests are submitted asynchronously, meaning the request is executed on a background thread, and calls to `submit[-xxx]*` return an `FutureResult` immediately.
-You can think of an `FutureResult` as a way to subscribe to an event that may have happened or will happen some time in the future.
+Requests are submitted asynchronously, meaning the request is executed on a background thread, and calls to `submit[-xxx]*` return a `FutureResult` immediately.
+You can think of a `FutureResult` as a way to subscribe to an event that may have happened or will happen some time in the future.
 The api is very
 simple:
 - `(on-success async-result (fn [result]))` will call the supplied function